K-12 Clothing

 The first step is to figure out what's currently happening.
 Track all of your income and all of your expenses for at least 30 days.
 Categorize the expenses.

 The third step is to look at ways to increase your income.
-Look at your school’s salary structure and see if there are ways to get a higher salary – e.g., through continuing education credits – and look at whether there are additional roles or jobs you can take on.
+Look at your school’s salary structure and see if there are ways to get a higher salary – e.g., through continuing education credits – and whether there are additional roles or jobs you can take on.

 3. If someone already has a strategy, what should they do?